orangeduck/LuaAutoC/README.md

 PyAutoC
 -------

-lua_autoc is based upon my library PyAutoC which provides similar functionality but for the Python/C API.
+lua_autoc is based upon my library [PyAutoC](https://github.com/orangeduck/PyAutoC) which provides similar functionality but for the Python/C API.
 It is largely just a renaming of what I did there, but some of it has been adapated to better fit the semantics of the lua API.
 Most notably rather than using PyObjects and reference counting the functions are designed for pushing and popping on the lua stack and interacting in that way.

+Although I love Python this version of the library is probably more useful.
+Python already has a huge array of tools for interacting with C code.
+This library is also better suited to embedding, which Python somewhat frowns upon over extending, but lua has a very strong culture of.

 Basic Usage 1